Spilled Wine® weigela. Photo: Proven Winners.

 Bloom Time: Late spring to early summer

-Color: Crisp white-green flowers, green foliage
+Color: Crisp white-green flowers, purple-black foliage

-Chosen as the 2024 Flowering Shrub of the Year, Wine & Spirits® takes a modern twist on Wine & Spirits weigela, with robust growth and striking dark foliage.
+Chosen as the 2024 Flowering Shrub of the Year, Wine & Spirits® takes a modern twist on Wine & Roses® weigela, with robust growth and striking dark foliage.
 A real showstopper in the landscape.

 Photo by: Proven Winners